YoYoGames/GMEXT-WebView/README.md

 This repository was created with the intent of presenting users with the latest version available of the extension (even previous to marketplace updates) and also provide a way for the community to contribute with bug fixes and feature implementation.

-This extension will work both with Android and iOS platform exports.
+This extension will work with Android and iOS platform exports and also desktop targets (Windows, MacOS, Linux).

 ANDROID SOURCE: `source/WebView_gml/extensions/WebView/AndroidSource/Java/`